Tradescantia spathacea (Boat Lily) Indoor Care, Common Problems and Solutions

 Regularly rotate the pot to ensure that the plant receives light on all sides for uniform growth and prevent unbalanced growth.

-Temperature and Humidity
+Temperature & Humidity

 Boat Lily requires an average warmth of 18-270C with a minimum of 130C to thrive.
 A room temperature that is comfortable for you is ideal for this plant.
-Keep it away from drafts as they can cause leaf drop and reduced growth.
-It is not a cold hardy plant.

 Fertilizer

-Feed your Boat Lily with a balanced, liquid fertilizer every 4 weeks during the growing period for lush growth.
-Minimize feeding or stop feeding in the cold season as the growth is minimal.
+Minimize feeding or stop feeding in fall and winter as the growth is minimal.
 Feeding at this time may lead to fertilizer burn which is indicated by wilting leaves and brown leaf tips.

 A white, crusty substance on the soil surface is a sign of excess salts buildup.
-Regularly, flush out accumulated salts from the soil by running a stream of water through the soil until it comes out through the drainage holets.
+Regularly, flush out accumulated salts by running a stream of water through the soil until it comes out through the drainage holets.
 Let it run for a few minutes and repeat the process several times.

 Potting Mix